 Lastly, many insurance companies dictate the length and type of treatment that fits into your health benefit package, which is not always what is best for our clients.
 As a fee-for-service practice, we prefer to dedicate our time and attention to our clients rather than spending time and resources negotiating with insurance companies.

 If you are interested in using your insurance benefits directly, we recommend that you seek in-network services with your insurance company.
 We suggest calling the number on the back of your insurance card.
 Most insurance carriers will provide you with a list of in-network providers in your area.
 If you need to use your insurance benefits, often the best place to start is to obtain their provider referral list to avoid delays in getting the help you need.

 For counseling to be effective it does require a commitment of both time and finances.
 We can help to make this possible in a couple of ways.
 We are able to take credit/debit cards as well as Health Savings Account cards.

-We can also advise you on how to get insurance reimbursement for out-of-network mental health services.
+If you choose, we can also send you a monthly statement so you may seek insurance reimbursement for out-of-network mental health services.
 Our fees range based on which clinician you choose to work with, relative to their experience level on our team.
-In general, session fees range from $140-$200 based on therapist education, training and years of experience.
+In general, session fees range from $140-$225 based on therapist education, training and years of experience.

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 Our goal is to tailor the therapeutic approach to your specific needs.